Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: Not in high temperatures.

-Sun: Full sun in moderate temperatures to part shade above 90°F (32°C).
+Sun: Full sun in moderate temperatures to part shade above 90°F (32°C), especially afternoon part shade.
 This plant is full shade intolerant.

-Soil: Well drained, low to high in organic content, pH 5.6-7.8 (acidic to slightly alkaline).
+Soil: Well draining, low to high in organic content, pH 5.6-7.8 (acidic to slightly alkaline).
 This plant is moderately salt tolerant.

 Fertilize: Apply an organic fertilizer every two months during the growing season.
 Feed plant micronutrients in irrigation water twice during the growing season.